 - Develop software using "computer vision" to classify skull shapes.
 This improves research into the causes of and effective treatments for craniosynostosis.

-from the Cunningham lab.
+Learn about current research from the Cunningham lab.

 Read more about research on craniosynostosis and learning deficits.